-The Polder2C's project is crossing borders.
-The Netherlands, Belgium, France and the United Kingdom work together, share expert skills and facilitate knowledge transfer.
+The Polder2C's project was crossing borders.
+The Netherlands, Belgium, France and the United Kingdom worked together, shared expert skills and facilitated knowledge transfer.

 Partners from four countries

-Thirteen partners from the Netherlands, Belgium, France and the United Kingdom have joined forces in the Polder2C’s project.
-STOWA from the Netherlands and Flanders Hydraulics Research from Belgium are the leading partners.
+Fourteen partners from the Netherlands, Belgium, France and the United Kingdom joined forces in the Polder2C’s project.
+STOWA from the Netherlands and Flanders Hydraulics from Belgium were the lead partners.

 Read more about our partners

-Want to learn more about our partners and their particular expertise?
+Want to learn more about the partners that were involved and their particular expertise?
 See more information in our partners section.